marigold-dev/training-nft-3/README.md

 #import "@ligo/fa/lib/fa2/asset/single_asset.jsligo" "SINGLEASSET"
 ```

-> Important !
 It means you will change the namespace from `NFT` to `SINGLEASSET` everywhere (like this you are sure to use the correct library)

 Change the `offer` and `storage` definitions